 Office 365 Mobile

 The Microsoft Office Suite is an undisputed champion when it comes to all tasks office-related.
 Want to write a document?
 Word.
 Want to give a presentation?
 PowerPoint.
-Need to split a check but don’t have a calculator (and maybe do some taxes too)?
+Need to track your expenses to make filing a free tax return easy and convenient?
 Excel.
 With a package like Office 365 Mobile you can now get all of these apps on not only your iPhone, but your iPad and iPad Pro too.
 You can also access them via a browser if you happen to not have your phone on you.
 This means that no matter where you travel you’ll be able to write a letter, plan a presentation or compile a budget with some stellar software.

 Time is something most of us feel like we don’t have enough of, but with Hours you can actively track and plan your day hour by hour to ensure maximum productivity.
 Your iPhone will be instantly transformed into a life planner with timers that can be switched between easily with one tap.
 This will help ensure maximum productivity when it comes to day to day tasks.
 No longer will you be daydreaming or faffing between tasks.
 Instead, you’ll receive constant reminders about when to hit the gym, meet clients for meetings, pick up groceries for dinner and take the kids out to the movies.